MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 When you use AI-assisted risk and safety metrics, a GPT model isn't required.
 Instead of `model_config`, provide your `azure_ai_project` information.
 This accesses the Azure AI Studio safety evaluations back-end service, which provisions a GPT-4 model that can generate content risk severity scores and reasoning to enable your safety evaluators.

 > [!NOTE]
-> [TO DO] Currently AI-assisted risk and safety metrics are only available in the following regions: East US 2, France Central, UK South, Sweden Central.
-Groundedness measurement leveraging Azure AI Content Safety Groundedness Detection is only supported following regions: East US 2 and Sweden Central.
+> Currently AI-assisted risk and safety metrics are only available in the following regions: East US 2, France Central, UK South, Sweden Central.
+Groundedness measurement leveraging Azure AI Content Safety Groundedness Detection is only supported in the following regions: East US 2 and Sweden Central.
 Protected Material measurement are only currently supported in East US 2.
 Read more about the supported metrics [here](../../concepts/evaluation-metrics-built-in.md) and when to use which metric.

 ```python
 azure_ai_project = {